riverlane/deltalanguage/examples/tutorials/README.rst

 requires more effort than normal software design.
 With sufficient practice, a VLSI designer develops a natural understanding of what kind of HDL descriptions can be properly synthesised with a certain optimization target or trade-off in
-mind: maximum clock frequency, minimal resource optimaization, power consumption.
+mind: maximum clock frequency, minimal resource optimization, power consumption.
 Code portability, scalability and design for testing should also be taken in consideration.